 The western world relies heavily on a goal orientated lifestyle.
 It's drilled in to us to achieve and compete.
 Work hard, buy a house, buy a car and be sure to out do your friends and family as you earn your way into a fulfilling life.
 There are many games that share this structure.
 They are normally linear, judge you based on how fast you can achieve the objectives placed out for you and really only offer you one ideal way to approach each task.
-My biggest problem with Metal Gear Solid: Ground Zeroes is that although it gives you an open environment to approach however you want to, it then rates you on time and how many people you killed.
-It promotes the idea that the best way to the play the game is fast and clean, a stealth game trope I know.
-The thing I love about Far Cry 3, a very similar kind of game, is it just gives you its strongholds to tackle however you see fit and it's an extremely dynamic and interesting encounter every time.
-But I feel in the western world we are just so directed.
+Pretty much any linear FPS like COD for instance.
+The thing I love about a game like Far Cry 3 for example, is it just gives you its strongholds to tackle however you see fit and it's an extremely dynamic and interesting encounter every time.
+But I feel in the western world we are generally so directed.

 I've always approached life in a different way, "going with the flow" you could say.
 It's not that original of a concept but it works for me.
 Forget the end goal, forget competition.
 Just pick a direction and as long as your not standing still, happiness will find you.
 In Skyrim, from the outset you can do this.
 There is no ultimate goal, there are no end credits.
 You just pick a direction and set out on an adventure.
 No matter which way you go you will find something fun to do, people to meet, ruins to explore and creatures to fight.
 If you run into an obstacle you cannot pass without pain and misery, a giant for example, you just pick a new direction and move on.
 I feel whenever we hit an obstacle in life, it's just life's way of telling you, you're heading towards something less than ideal.
 Perhaps it's not time for you to be going this way.
 The more you struggle against it, the more you fight the flow and the more pain and misery you introduce into your life.